This letter was sent in by Eboni, mother of two, from Australia.

 I have purchased these iPhone covers for my last 2 phones and they have always been put on my phone in store by the sales person.
 Recently I took my cover back as it had broken and they are supposed to be unbreakable.
 I was given a replacement, no questions asked and this time given the box to take home.

-When I arrived home and opened the box (you can only see the statement post purchase) I read the fine print: California Proposition 65 Warning: This product contains a chemical known to the State of California to cause cancer, birth defects or other reproductive harm.
+When I arrived home and opened the box (you can only see the statement post purchase) I read the fine print: California Proposition 65 Warning: This product contains chemicals known to the State of California to cause cancer, birth defects or other reproductive harm.

 Needless to say I was completely horrified, as I have used these cases for the last 4 years and took it back immediately to my local store who were also horrified (I am 33 weeks pregnant and have a 4 year old) and refunded me right away.